 After the stitch is in place, you can use concrete to fill in the crack.
 Your concrete can have fibrous additives in it that will act as a strengthener.
 Be sure to use a good bonding agent on concrete before filling it in.
 This will aid in the adhesion between the old concrete and the new concrete.

 Once the concrete has set up and cured properly, cut the rebar off that is sticking out of the concrete.
 Make sure to try and cut it lower than the surface of the concrete.
 Then apply your epoxy to seal the rebar and prevent any corrosion.

 Because concrete is porous, I recommend that you coat the entire surface that will be submerged in water.
 This will keep the water from soaking through the concrete and reaching the rebar beneath where it can corrode there too.

-For added strength, you can also apply a strip of fiberglass over the crack as well.
+For added strength, you can also apply a strip of fiberglass over the crack.
 Just apply the strip while the Pond Shield is still wet and saturate it out completely.
 Once cured, the complete repair ought to be much stronger than the original concrete was.

 Bear in mind that with any pond coating application you will want to make sure that the concrete has been properly acid etched prior to the repair.
 Surface Prep is a great solution for this as it is user friendly as well as eco friendly.
 It is biodegradable and is much safer method of cleaning than using other types of acids.